How to resize partition in Windows 7 (32 and 64 bit)

 It cannot be better if you can re-size the disk volume, otherwise, you have to start from scratch to reinstall Windows.
 In Windows 7, partition resizing become much easier than in previous Windows versions, because Windows 7 is equipped with Shrink Volume and Extend Volume functionality in Disk Management console.
 However, there is still limitation that will require to use third party partition software such as NIUBI Partition Editor.
 In this article I’ll show you how to resize partition in Windows 7 with built-in Disk Management and best free partition software.

-Windows 7 Disk Management to resize volume
+Resize partition with Windows 7 Disk Management

 Resize volume means change the size of existing disk partition, some people want to decrease partition size while other people want to increase partition size, so I have to divide into 2 parts.